1. Definitions and Interpretation

 7.3 Data security is very important to Us, and to protect your data We have taken suitable measures to safeguard and secure data collected through Our Site including:

-- Software security – controls over initial installation, upgrading, patches, fixes, flaw rectification etc;
+- Software security – controls over the initial installation, upgrading, patches, fixes, flaw rectification etc;

 - Anti-virus software – including suitable firewall security, virus reporting & remedy processes, pre-transfer in and out virus-scanning;